Anonymous-Voting-App/Anonymous-Voting-App/README.md

 ## Project structure

 The project is divided into frontend and backend folders which contain the corresponding npm projects and READMEs.
-Remember to also check those README.md:s for development environment instructions etc.
+Remember to also check those READMEs for development environment instructions etc.

 ## Code formatting